Zbrojovka Z 18

-The Zbrojovka Z 18 was a car produced by Československá Zbrojovka in the 1920s.
+The Zbrojovka Z 18 is a car produced by Československá Zbrojovka in the 1920s.
 Derived from the more powerful of two Z 26 designs developed following the Disk, the Z 18 was first produced in 1925.
 The car was produced in a variety of body types, including a four seat open-top phaeton fitted with one, two and four doors, limousine and landaulet and a two-door roadster.
 It had a two-stroke two-cylinder 1004 cc engine which enabled the car to reach a speed of 80 kph.
 A total of 2,510 vehicles were produced before production ceased in 1930.

 Background

 After the failure of the Disk, Zbrojovka was determined that its next car design would be a success.
 The company had a new engineering team that included the talented František Mackrle and he designed two new designs, both named Z 26, with different engine sizes.
 The Board liked the more powerful version, but required the prototype to undergo rigorous testing, including driving over 9200 km across Europe, crossing the Dolomite and Alps and driving as far as Hamburg.
 The car passed the tests and entered production as the 4/18 or Z 18 in 1925.